Goutham92/-Number-Guessing-Game-CLI-/README.md

-# -Number-Guessing-Game-CLI-
+# synent-task2-numberguessinggame-gorlagoutham
-an interactive number guessing game built with Python featuring random number generation, hints, and attempt tracking.

-## Synent Technologies – Python Development Internship Program
+## Task 2: Number Guessing Game (CLI)

+### Developer

+Gorla Goutham

 ### Objective

-Create an interactive number guessing game using Python.
+Create an interactive number guessing game using Python where the user attempts to guess a randomly generated number.

 ### Features